JasonLocklin/Dissertation/Ch3_SA_Introduction.md

-**­Exp.
-Ch 3: Can saccadic adaptation lead to improvements in both action and perception?**
+# Can saccadic adaptation improveme both action and perception?

-The previous chapter showed that prism adaptation failed to improve performance on SWM and temporal estimation tasks.
-The suggestion here is that prisms influence dorsal stream functioning and that both these tasks rely, at least to some extent, on ventral stream processes.
+The previous chapter demonstrates that prism adaptation fails to improve performance on both spatial working memory and temporal estimation tasks.
+This can be explained by the dorsal-ventral dissassociation.
+These tasks were chosen because of their perceptual nature.
+If prisms influence dorsal stream functioning [tk] and these tasks are dominantly ventral stream, it follows that these tasks and ones like them will not be substantially remediated by prisms in neglect.

-Prism adaptation by design influences both visual and proprioceptive frames of reference\
-(Redding and Wallace refs - 2006).
+Prism adaptation by design influences both visual and proprioceptive frames of reference\ (Redding and Wallace refs - 2006).
 In fact, depending on the specifics of the adaptation protocol, the bulk of the influence of prisms is seen on proprioceptive tasks (refs).

-\
-\

 After-effects tend to be about 40% of the shift; vision account for around 10% of the after-effects and proprioception the rest. [don’t use actual numbers – “Depending on the procedure employed, the bulk of the after-effect is seen in a proprioceptive reference frame.
 Might need to address what we did – concurrent feedback?
 So that procedure does not bias towards proprioceptive changes as dramatically as terminal feedback but could still be biased in that direction]

-\
-\

 [Prism adaptation and unilateral neglect: review and analysis.](http://www.ncbi.nlm.nih.gov/pubmed/15907951)